qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 If you have carried out the installation steps as described above, the binary should have the generic name `gitea`.
 Do not change this, i.e. to include the version number.

-### 1. Restarting Gitea with systemd (recommended)
+### 1. Restarting RIA Hub with systemd (recommended)

 As we explained before, we recommend to use systemd as the service manager.
 In this case, `systemctl restart gitea` should be fine.

-### 2. Restarting Gitea without systemd
+### 2. Restarting RIA Hub without systemd

-To restart your Gitea instance, we recommend to use SIGHUP signal.
-If you know your Gitea PID, use `kill -1 $GITEA_PID`, otherwise you can use `killall -1 gitea`.
+To restart your RIA Hub instance, we recommend to use SIGHUP signal.
+If you know your RIA Hub PID, use `kill -1 $GITEA_PID`, otherwise you can use `killall -1 gitea`.

-To gracefully stop the Gitea instance, a simple `kill $GITEA_PID` or `killall gitea` is enough.
+To gracefully stop the RIA Hub instance, a simple `kill $GITEA_PID` or `killall gitea` is enough.

-**NOTE:** We don't recommend to use the SIGKILL signal (`-9`); you may be forcefully stopping some of Gitea's internal tasks, and it will not gracefully stop (tasks in queues, indexers, etc.)
+**NOTE:** We don't recommend to use the SIGKILL signal (`-9`); you may be forcefully stopping some of RIA Hub's internal tasks, and it will not gracefully stop (tasks in queues, indexers, etc.)

-See below for troubleshooting instructions to repair broken repositories after an update of your Gitea version.
+See below for troubleshooting instructions to repair broken repositories after an update of your RIA Hub version.

 ## Troubleshooting

 ### Old glibc versions

-Older Linux distributions (such as Debian 7 and CentOS 6) may not be able to load the Gitea binary, usually producing an error such as `./gitea: /lib/x86_64-linux-gnu/libc.so.6: version 'GLIBC\_2.14' not found (required by ./gitea)`.
+Older Linux distributions (such as Debian 7 and CentOS 6) may not be able to load the RIA Hub binary, usually producing an error such as `./gitea: /lib/x86_64-linux-gnu/libc.so.6: version 'GLIBC\_2.14' not found (required by ./gitea)`.
 This is due to the integrated SQLite support in the binaries provided by dl.gitea.com.
 In this situation, it is usually possible to [install from source](installation/from-source.md), without including SQLite support.

-### Running Gitea on another port
+### Running RIA Hub on another port

 For errors like `702 runWeb()] [E] Failed to start server: listen tcp 0.0.0.0:3000:
-bind: address already in use`, Gitea needs to be started on another free port.
+bind: address already in use`, RIA Hub needs to be started on another free port.
 This is possible using `./gitea web -p $PORT`.
-It's possible another instance of Gitea is already running.
+It's possible another instance of RIA Hub is already running.

-### Running Gitea on Raspbian
+### Running RIA Hub on Raspbian

-As of v1.8, there is a problem with the arm7 version of Gitea, and it doesn't run on Raspberry Pis and similar devices.
+As of v1.8, there is a problem with the arm7 version of RIA Hub, and it doesn't run on Raspberry Pis and similar devices.

 It is recommended to switch to the arm6 version, which has been tested and shown to work on Raspberry Pis and similar devices.

 <!---
 please remove after fixing the arm7 bug
 --->
-### Git error after updating to a new version of Gitea
+### Git error after updating to a new version of RIA Hub

-If during the update, the binary file name has been changed to a new version of Gitea, Git Hooks in existing repositories will not work any more.
+If during the update, the binary file name has been changed to a new version of RIA Hub, Git Hooks in existing repositories will not work any more.
 In that case, a Git error will be displayed when pushing to the repository.